w5xd/PacketThermometer/README.md

-The hardware configuration is the combination of the RFM69 wireless module (<a href='https://learn.sparkfun.com/tutorials/rfm69hcw-hookup-guide'>https://learn.sparkfun.com/tutorials/rfm69hcw-hookup-guide</a>) and any of several temperature sensors listed here.
+The hardware configuration is the combination of the RFM69 wireless module (<a href='https://learn.sparkfun.com/tutorials/rfm69hcw-hookup-guide'>https://learn.sparkfun.com/tutorials/rfm69hcw-hookup-guide</a>) and any of several temperature and humidity sensors listed here.
 The sensor positions on the PCB are:
 <ul>